Newman Center: Canada

 Newman Centre, Toronto is housed in the historical W.D.
-Matthews House and is under the direction of the Archdiocese of Toronto and is associated with the neighbouring St. Thomas Aquinas Church.
+Matthews House.
+It is under the direction of the Archdiocese of Toronto and is associated with the neighbouring St. Thomas Aquinas Church.

 The Newman Centre in Montreal, which serves McGill University and the Archdiocese of Montreal goes back to the Columbian Club (est. 1897) and the Newman Club (est. 1929).
 In 1941, the Rev. Gerald Emmett Carter (later Cardinal Archbishop of Toronto) was appointed director.
 In 1949, under his leadership, the club acquired a new home, "Newman House," located centrally on McGill College Avenue, one block south of the Roddick Gates.
 In 1951, the Newman Association of Montreal was created (incorporated under the Bighops' Act).
 The association's purpose would be to support the Catholic community at McGill University.
 In 1954 the Newman Association purchased the La Fleur mansion located at 3484 Peel Street, which remains the centre's Montreal address to this day.
 In 1998 the Newman Institute of Catholic Studies was established under the direction of Dr. Daniel Cere.
 The Newman Institute of Catholic Studies was federally incorporated in 2000, when the Catholic Studies minor concentration was established at McGill University, along with the Kennedy Smith Chair in Catholic Studies.

 Australia

-University of Queensland and Charles Sturt University both house Newman Centres.
+University of Queensland and Charles Sturt University are both house Newman Centres.